SearchScale/lucene-cuvs/README.md

 As an initial integration, the CuVS library is plugged in as an IndexSearcher.
 This project has two layers: (1) Java/JNI layer in `lucene` dir, (2) CuVS/C++ layer in `cuda` dir.

-By way of a working example, OpenAI's Wikipedia corpus (25k documents) can be indexed, each document having title and content vectors.
+By way of a working example, OpenAI's Wikipedia corpus (25k documents) can be indexed, each document having a content vector.
 A provided sample query (query.txt) can be executed after the indexing.

 > :warning: This is not production ready yet.